Article Badge Image

 First Republic Bank

-First Republic Bank’s Passbook Savings account is a fine savings account but is clearly targeted towards people who have a good amount of money to commit to their account.
+First Republic Bank’s Passbook Savings account is OK but targets people with enough money to commit to their account.

 To start, you must make a $500 opening deposit, which can be difficult for many people.
 You cannot open the account with less than $500.

-Once the account is open, there is no minimum balance requirement and no monthly fee.
+Once the account is open, there is no minimum balance requirement or monthly fee.

 CIT Bank

-The CIT Bank Premier High Yield Savings account offers a good rate of interest in a savings account that charges no monthly fee.
+The CIT Bank Premier High Yield Savings account offers a reasonable rate of interest in a savings account that charges no monthly fee.

 To open the account, you must make a $100 minimum deposit.

-After that, you don’t have to worry about maintaining any sort of minimum balance to keep the account open.
+After that, you don’t have to worry about maintaining any minimum balance to keep the account open.

-One perk of the account is that you can open it in-person or online and that you can easily manage it from the CIT Bank website or mobile app.
+One perk of the account is opening it in person or online and quickly managing it from the CIT Bank website or mobile app.

 MyBankTracker applied a methodology when choosing the best savings accounts in California.
 Our top recommendations were selected based on a thorough analysis of savings accounts offered by the top 50 banks by deposit market share in California (based on FDIC June 2023 data)--with a physical presence in major cities including Los Angeles, San Diego, San Jose, San Francisco, Fresno, and Sacramento.